 December 1999 — I was broke and in hiding.
 I’d lost my scholarship because I have to move out-of-state to hide out from my stalker.
-He had a history of tracking women down, so I had to cut communication with all but one of my friends just in case someone accidentally mentioned where I’d gone.
+I had to cut communication with all but one of my friends just in case someone accidentally mentioned where I’d gone.
 I’d broken up with my boyfriend and my church “family”.
 I was temporarily living out of a suitcase at a family friend’s house.
-I couldn’t even work because I had accidentally sawed off part of my thumb, leaving me temporarily left-handed.
+I couldn’t even work because on my third day of working in a factory, I accidentally sawed off part of my thumb, leaving me temporarily left-handed.

 This is especially true when my life seems to revert back to where I was in December 1999.
 I’m broke again because I can’t work again.
 I’m sitting on a mountain of debt as a result and it’s suffocating.
 I worked so hard to get my life back on track despite having to pull a total life reboot in 1999.
 But, yet again, I’ve had to give up the plan I had for my life.
 It doesn’t seem to matter how hard I try (and God knows I try) because I’m still just sitting here waiting since I can’t do anything else.

-But, I still can’t help thinking about what my life would have been like.
+But, I still can’t help thinking about what my life could have been like.
 If I’d gotten my degree when I was supposed to and hadn’t spent so much time making so little money, would I even have all of this debt?
 If I hadn’t moved away from so many people I loved, would I feel so lonely and isolated?
 I had a plan, dammit.

 This wasn’t how my life was supposed to go.

-Well, of course not.
 I’m not alone in that.
 Suffering is everywhere.
 Can I really look at the world and believe that this is how it’s supposed to be?
-The world is full of horror stories.
-It’s tempting to look away because it’s overwhelming, but that’s not Advent.
+This world is full of horror stories.
+It’s tempting to look away from that horror because it’s overwhelming, but that’s not Advent.
 Advent is seeing and acknowledging the suffering.
 Advent says, “Look.
 Listen.
 This isn’t the way things are supposed to be.”

 Christmas isn’t the day God sent his son as an emissary to humanity.
-Christmas is the day God himself came down to earth to join humanity in our suffering even as he saved us.
+Christmas is the day God himself came down to earth to join humanity in our suffering, even as he saved us.
 Christmas is the day God began to set the world right.
 And he allows us to participate in that work.
 He gave us the tools to help build the Kingdom alongside him.

 The world hasn’t been right for a very, very long time.
 I feel like my whole life has been one long Advent season, but all of humanity has been living in an Advent season since the beginning.

-I shouldn’t feel guilty for being in a funk because I’m right to acknowledge that wrongness.
+I shouldn’t feel guilty for being in a funk because I’m right to acknowledge this wrongness.
 What happened to me was unjust.
 It’s one symptom of a world-wide problem.
 Recognizing the wrongness in my life can help me recognize it when I see it in the lives of others.